Game-of-whales/GOW-SDK-IOS/README.md

 You can send additional data about your players by using the ``profile`` method. ``profile`` method should be called if key parameters of your app or a player have changed.

+>In order to work with AI offers you should send at least 5 number-type properties and at least one progress based parameter.

 >If you send more than 3000 properties, **Game of Whales** will sort all properties alphabetically and will save only the first 3000.

 >If the length of a string-type property is more than 64 characters, **Game of Whales** will save only the first 64 characters.